dashkb/round/README.md

  * `CoreAudio` is for OSX specifically; it directly connects to the CoreAudio system of the OS and pushes raw bits through.
 It will automatically handle filling extra channels if they are present (eg. if you are plugged into HDMI).
  * `VLC` drives an instance of VLC, useful for non-OSX environments or if you encounter issues with `CoreAudio`.
+ * `Audite` is specifically for Linux and uses portaudio to play MP3s.

 ## Interface